 The Wesley Foundation focuses on the impact women have when they gather in community together to worship God and grow in faith.
 Women are challenged with forming our identities in a world that often provides one-dimensional scripts for what womanhood looks like.
 We believe women are created in the image of God, and we intend for the Wesley Women’s Ministry to assist women in discovering this truth and applying it’s meaning to their lives.

 This monthly time of worship is an opportunity to hear from fellow women about what it means to live into our call as those created in the image of God.
 This is a safe space to be real and listen to the stories of women just like you striving to hear and live into God’s call.
 Worship time finishes up with time for women to talk together in small groups.

-The Wesley’s Women’s Worship meets monthly on the third Wednesday of the month at 7:00 p.m.
+The Wesley’s Women’s Worship meets monthly at 7:00 p.m. on the following dates: